All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Treating teenagers with any medication requires extra caution because their bodies are still developing.
 Here are the safety areas that matter most.

 Growth and development.
 The STEP TEENS trial found no negative effects on linear growth (height) in adolescents treated with semaglutide .
-However, long-term data beyond the trial duration is still limited.
+But long-term data beyond the trial duration is still limited.
 Ongoing monitoring of growth is a standard part of adolescent treatment protocols.

 Mental health.
 Adolescence is a vulnerable period for mental health, and body image concerns are heightened.
 While weight loss can improve self-esteem and reduce depression in many teens, the emotional experience of treatment should be monitored.
 The FDA has noted the importance of screening for suicidal ideation in teens on GLP-1 medications, though no causal link has been established.